-La fiesta belongs to Cozumel, as the colors red white green to Mexico.
+La fiesta belongs to Cozumel, as the colors red, white, and green to Mexico.
 No matter when you come to visit us on our beautiful island, there is always a celebration on Cozumel.
 In this article we describe the most important festivities on Cozumel and describe the most beautiful traditions behind them.

 Cozumel festivities: Carnival in February